ig-destro/online-food-order/README.md

 # online-food-order
 Idea / Description

-This is a console-based food ordering system where:
+This is a food ordering system where:

-A fixed menu of items is displayed (Pizza, Burger, Momos, etc.)
+A fixed menu of items is displayed (rolls , briyani, fries, etc.)

 User can: